THUDM/Multilingual-GLM/README.md

 ## Pretrained Models

-You can download [Our Pretrained Checkpoint](https://static.aminer.cn/misc/MultiGLM/1B/pretrained.pt) and save it to a specific path.
+You can download [Our Pretrained Checkpoint](https://lfs.aminer.cn/misc/sunmengyang/mglm1b/new_pretrained.pt) and specify the checkpoint path in a script.
 The multilingual tokenizer and configuration file of our model are already included in this repo.

 ## Test Results